zongronghuang/asmr-player/README.md

   - **Full album loop** (default): the app plays all tracks in the album in sequence repeatedly.
   - **Single track loop**: the app repeates single audio track.
   - **Shuffle**: the app plays the album tracks in random order.
 The playback is not repeated.
-- Access control via Facebook and Google logins (powered by Firebase).
+- Access control via Google login (powered by Firebase).
 - Routing control for handling invalid user-input URLs and unauthenticated access.
 - Responsive to desktop and mobile devices.
 - Retaining backdrop images fetched from Unsplash for one hour to minimize API requests while ensuring smooth user experience.